Jamie Noble

 James Gibson (born December 23, 1976) is an American retired professional wrestler better known by the ring name Jamie Noble.
-He is currently signed to WWE, where he works as a producer.
+He is signed to WWE, where he works as a producer.
 In addition to his work with WWE, Noble is known for his tenures in World Championship Wrestling (WCW), New Japan Pro-Wrestling (NJPW), and Ring of Honor (ROH), where he is a former one-time ROH World Champion.

 Professional wrestling career

 Early career (1995–1999)

 Gibson was trained to wrestle by Dean Malenko and Bill Weaver.
 He debuted on the independent circuit in 1995.

 World Championship Wrestling (1999–2001)

 In 1999, Gibson joined World Championship Wrestling.
 After training at the WCW Power Plant, he made his first appearance with the promotion on July 11, 1999, under the ring name "Jamie Howard", teaming with Jet Jaguar in a loss to CG Afi and Jeremy Lopez in a dark match at Bash at the Beach.
 He made his televised debut on the September 28, 1999, episode of WCW Saturday Night, defeating Alan Funk.
 He went on to perform in the promotion's cruiserweight division.

 In February 2000, Gibson was renamed "Jamie-San" and reintroduced to WCW television as a member of the East Asian stable Jung Dragons, with Gibson wearing a mask to conceal the fact that he was Caucasian.
 The stable was made up of Gibson, Jimmy Yang, Kaz Hayashi and their valet, Leia Meow.
 Throughout mid-2000, The Jung Dragons feuded with rival stable 3 Count.
 Gibson made his pay-per-view debut at New Blood Rising on August 13, 2000, with The Jung Dragons losing to 3 Count in a double ladder match.

 In November 2000, Gibson left The Jung Dragons and formed a tag team with former 3 Count member Evan Karagias.
 Gibson removed his mask and adopted the ring name "Jamie Knoble", with he and Karagias performing as "Noble and Courageous".
 Noble and Courageous feuded with the remaining members of The Jung Dragons and 3 Count.
 Gibson continued to wrestle for WCW until the promotion was purchased by the World Wrestling Federation in March 2001.